rjspencer/docs/theming.md

 ## StatusList
 A listing of statuses.

+### Options

+limit
+: the amount of statuses to list per page

+    defaults to `5`

+order
+:	the order in which to show the videos

+    accepted values are `asc` or `desc`

+    defaults to `desc`

+accountid
+: a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account

+    defaults to none (i.e. the current account)

 ## StatusView
 A view for an individual status. *Meant to be used with {Page:StatusView}*